 Passengers are not required to enter passport details at the point of booking.
 If flying internationally, passengers may be required to provide their passport details before travelling.
 Passport details will be also required at check in for international flights.

-Take a look at our full guide, what to do if I loose my passport abroad, where we outline the steps you need to take if you've lost your passport while abroad.
+Take a look at our full guide on what to do if you have lost your passport, where we outline the steps you need to take if you've lost your passport while abroad.

 Passport cards are wallet-sized travel documents issued in the United States that allow land border-crossings or entrance by sea to the United States from Canada, Mexico, the Caribbean and Bermuda.
 Passport cards are often a cheaper alternative to passport books.